Top 5 Companies to Remove Data From the Internet & Data Brokers

 At a glance, many of the companies offering to remove your personal information from the internet may appear to be reasonably priced.
 However, what might not be immediately clear is the value of their service.

-An easy way to calculate this is to compare the monthly cost to the number of data broker websites the company deals with.
-Even at the same price point, a company dealing with 100 data brokers offers more value than one that deals with 30.
+An easy way to assess this is to compare the monthly cost to the number of data broker websites the company deals with.
+At the same price point, a company dealing with 100 data brokers offers more value than one that deals with 30.

 4) Does the company provide an automated data removal service?

 All it takes is a single click for your personal information to end up on data broker databases.
-Yet removing that information takes a lot of time.
+Yet removing that information is a time-consuming process.

-Researchers at Incogni have calculated that it can take up to 304 hours to send out data removal requests manually, just once.
+Researchers at Incogni have estimated that it can take hundreds of hours to send out data removal requests manually, just once.

 The main point of a data removal service is to manage the entire data removal process on your behalf and save you time.
 This is why the best data removal services have a fully automated process.
 Ideally, you should be able to sit back and trust the company to remove your personal data with little to no involvement from your side.